AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 #### User configuration {#user-configuration}

 The following rights are required: create/drop/execute custom procedures, create/drop/insert/select tables.
-You may also have to create user mode functions if you want to use md5 and sha2 function on your Adobe Campaign instance (see user mode functions).
+You may also have to create user mode functions if you want to use md5 and sha2 function on your Adobe Campaign instance.

 Make sure to configure the correct time zone.
 It should match what will be set in the external account created in the Adobe Campaign instance.